The process of gathering content from clients is a bottleneck for almost every web agency.

 Going one step further, you can label pieces of content within the wireframes so they know exactly where the “heading” you ask for will appear.

-I have seen some people create a mockup of pages which are pasted into a Google Doc alongside areas for the client to write their content.
+I have seen some clients create a mockup of pages which are pasted into a Google Doc alongside areas for the client to write their content.
 That way your client can follow along and see where every bit of content they write will end up.

 Given how easy it is to create personal videos now, they are one of the most effective methods to communicate what you need.